epqm/epqm.github.io/_pages/research.md

 ## Some of our Codes are open-source

-Some of the numerical implementations of our methods, e.g., the unitary Renormalisation Group (URG) and the momentum-space entanglement renormalisation group (MERG) are available on [GitHub Codes](https://github.com/anirban-m/anirban-m.github.io) and [Zenodo Codes](https://zenodo.org/record/5641456#.Y_cnNiZBy5c).
+Some of the numerical implementations of our methods, e.g., the unitary Renormalisation Group (URG) and the momentum-space entanglement renormalisation group (MERG) are available on [GitHub](https://github.com/anirban-m/anirban-m.github.io) and [Zenodo](https://zenodo.org/record/5641456#.Y_cnNiZBy5c).
 Please do share your feedback with us if you use/modify our codes.

 ## Thanks to our Funders